apache/logging-log4cxx/src/site/markdown/concepts.md

 named `com.foo.Bar`.
 Similarly, `java` is a parent of `java.util` and an ancestor of `java.util.Vector`.
 This naming scheme should be familiar to most developers.

+Sometimes a per object logger is useful.
+When each class instance has a identifiable name
+(e.g. when it is instantiated from configuration data) add a member variable to hold a log4cxx::LoggerInstancePtr and initialize it with a name that makes it a *descendant* of the class.
+This allows activation of DEBUG logging for a single object or all objects of that class.

+## Instantiation {#getLogger}

 The root logger resides at the top of the hierarchy.
 It is exceptional in two ways: